-In the event MCC's technology systems are down, you will be contacted/notified through your MCC student email address.
+In the event MCC's technology systems are down, you will be notified via your MCC student email address.
 Please note that all assignments and activities will be due on the date specified in the Instructor Plan, unless otherwise noted by the instructor.
-Click Here for the Minimum System Requirements to Utilize MCC's D2L|Brightspace (https://www.mclennan.edu/center-for-teaching-and-learning/Faculty%20and%20Staff%20Commons/requirements.html) Click on the link above for information on the minimum system requirements needed to reliably access your courses in MCC's D2L|Brightspace learning management system.
 Email Policy: